yombo/module-homebridge/readme.md

 is no need to run the setup_raspberrypi.sh script, this has already been completed within the image.

-dditional details about this module at: https://yombo.net/modules/homebridge
+Additional details about this module at: https://yombo.net/modules/homebridge

 Learn about [Yombo Gateway](https://yombo.net/) or [Get started today](https://yg2.in/start)